Visit the Playground at Reids Reserve at Swansea Heads

 There no shade at this playground and on hot days, you can feel the heat so we recommend visiting at times when it’s cooler.

-As you rock up to the playground, you’ll immediately notice the construction fences and asbestos signs.
+Last time, we visited there were construction fences and asbestos signs.
 This relates to coastal erosion.
 Lake Macquarie City Council blocked off the area to the public due to significant coastal erosion, which exposed asbestos material.

 This is the sign at the playground which explains that NSW government will be undertaking works to raise the sea wall.